Saunton East Course Review

 The Second World War then brought an abrupt halt to proceedings.

 Both courses suffered tremendous damage when they were used as a training ground for the D-Day landings.
-The Americans based a large number of tanks in the dunes.
+The Americans based a large number of tanks on the dunes.

 It wasn’t until 1951 that the military finally moved out and the golfers quickly moved back in.

-By 1952 the East course was back up running.
+By 1952 the East course was back up and running.